Filters - filter design and filtering

 DSP.Filters.DF2TFilterType

-Construct a stateful direct form II transposed filter with coefficients coef. si is an optional array representing the initial filter state (defaults to zeros).
-If f is a PolynomialRatio, Biquad, or SecondOrderSections, filtering is implemented directly.
-If f is a ZeroPoleGain object, it is first converted to a SecondOrderSections object.
+If coef is a PolynomialRatio, Biquad, or SecondOrderSections, filtering is implemented directly.
+If coef is a ZeroPoleGain object, it is first converted to a SecondOrderSections object.

 source